The0zzy/bf2042-portal-snippet-plugin/README.md

 - create and delete your own private snippets
 - browse predefined snippets
 - insert snippets to the workspace
+- export and import settings (favourites and private snippets)

 To open the manage dialog, right-click on the workspace (not on a block) and select `Manage Snippets` from the context menu.